MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-quick-start-overview.md

 The quick start lab includes the following scenarios.

 - Order comes into IOM as email attachment.
-- Validate order header to make sure ship to country is US.
+- Validate order header to make sure ship to country/region is US.
 - Validate order line to make sure quantity is more than 1.
 - Route order based on quantity.
   - If quantity >= 100, send to Seattle store.